An Installment Sale of an Asset Can Defer Payment of Gains Taxes

 |Tax Rate:||30%||Closing Costs (1.5%):||$38,475|

 |Loan Proceeds to Seller||$2,526,525|

 |Net Amount to Seller||$2,070,000||(Approximate)|

 Summary Example 2

 A company owned by multiple partners is being sold for a total purchase price of $32,000,000.
 Mr. Seller owns 25% of the asset being sold and desires to enter into an installment sale transaction.
-The current debt associated to the asset is estimated at $3,500,000.
-For calculation purposes the assumed percent of tax is estimated at 34%.
+The current debt associated with the asset is estimated at $3,500,000.
+For calculation purposes the assumed percent of the tax is estimated at 34%.
 (When able, please have the clients CPA or Accountant provide a fixed dollar amount or percentage).
 Based upon the estimated rate, the following estimated financial summary has been outlined:

 |Standard Sale||Utilizing the Installment Sale|

 |Seller (25%)||$7,125,000||Seller (25%):(Installment)||-$7,125,000|

 |Closing Costs (1.5%):||$210,000|